StatStud/book-club/content/posts/power-versus-force.md

 - Without the exercise of choice, no progression will occur
 - A "high" is any state of consciousness above one's customary level of awareness
 - The higher the attainment of each of these states, the greater its power to reprogram the subjects' entire life.
+- Appropriate use of the system will always lead to self-discovery and growth.
+Eventually, it can lead us to have compassion for everyone, when we see how we all must struggle with the downside of human nature.
+- Pain exists to promote evolution; its cumulative effect finally forces us in a new direction, although the mechanism may be very slow.
+- In this interconnected universe, every improvement we make in our private world improves the world at large for everyone.
+- In the process of examining our everyday lives, we can find that all of our fears have been based on falsehood.

 # Foreword